All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Chronic inflammation (inflammaging): Low-grade systemic inflammation accelerates all other hallmarks.
 Omega-3s, curcumin, and SPMs (specialized pro-resolving mediators) address this.

-Tier 1: Essential Longevity Supplements
+Tier 1: important Longevity Supplements

 These compounds have the strongest evidence base, the broadest benefits, and the most favorable safety profiles.
 Every longevity stack should include these.